jsgoller1/algorithms/README.md

 ### Problems to revisit / improve
   - #2 probably has an in-place solution
+  - #5 has a linear time solution (Manacher's algorithm)
   - #37 took 1.6 seconds and only beat 6% of solutions
   - #94 can be implemented using threaded BSTs / Morris traversal
   - #130 only beat #17.26% of solutions